-Students live and study in Ciudad del Saber, a research park occupying a former U.S. military base in the Canal Zone just outside of Panama City.
-In addition to enrolling in two 3-credit Tulane courses (see details below), they participate in regular cultural activities and workshops led by the nation's foremost scholars, creators, and leaders.
-The weekends present opportunities to explore even more of the country through excursions to points of historical, cultural, or economic significance, such as Panama Viejo and the Casco Antiguo; an Emberá village; Colón, Portobelo, and the beaches of Isla Grande (3-day trip); and, of course, the Panama Canal.*
+Students live and study in Ciudad del Saber, a research institute and residential space occupying a former U.S. military base in the Canal Zone outside of Panama City.
+Located approximately 10km outside Panama City, the campus has regular bus service to Albrook Terminal, Panama City's main transportation hub.
+Students can also easily hire an Uber to take them to and from the city.
+In addition to enrolling in two courses (see details below), students participate in regular cultural activities and workshops led by the nation's foremost scholars, creators, and leaders.
+Weekends present opportunities to explore the country through excursions to points of historical, cultural, or economic significance, such as Panama Viejo and the Casco Antiguo; an Emberá village; Colón, Portobelo, and the beaches of Isla Grande; and, of course, the Panama Canal.

 Students must enroll in two (2) courses, each worth 3 credits.
 Courses meet Mondays, Tuesdays, and Thursdays according to the following schedule.
 Workshops and cultural activities will take place on Wednesdays and during the evenings.

-Students live in double-occupancy rooms in the Ciudad del Saber lodging complex, which feature a private balcony and access to a shared kitchenette on each floor.
-Breakfast (included in the program price) is available daily in the nearby dining hall.
+Students live in double-occupancy rooms in the Ciudad del Saber dormitories, which feature a twin bed and desk for each student, television, small refrigerator, lockbox, bedding and towels, private bathroom, private balcony and access to a shared kitchenette on each floor.
+All have wifi access Weekday breakfasts (M-F) are included in the program costs.

 If a student withdraws from the program at any point between acceptance and departure, the student forfeits their deposit plus any additional expenses that the Stone Center cannot recover from program providers.
 Prior to 15 days before the program start date, a student may submit a written withdrawal request to be considered for a refund of up to 75% of the program fee (deposit excluded).
 Refund requests received less than 15 days before the program start date will only be eligible for a maximum of 25% refund of the program fees (deposit excluded).
 Students withdrawing after the program start date will not be eligible for any refund.